-On June 29, 2012, the Corporation completed a strategic investment in Asian Mineral Resources Limited ("AMR") by means of a private placement whereby it purchased 47,272,727 common shares of AMR (the "AMR Shares") at \$0.11 per AMR Share for total consideration of \$5,200 (the "Strategic Investment").
-The common shares are recorded at fair value.
+On June 29, 2012, the Corporation completed a strategic investment in Asian Mineral Resources Limited ("AMR") by means of a private placement whereby it purchased 47,272,727 common shares of AMR (the "AMR Shares") at \$0.11 per AMR Share for total consideration of \$5.20 million (the "Strategic Investment").
 The Corporation owns and controls, directly and indirectly, a total of 47,272,727 AMR Shares representing approximately 6% of the issued and outstanding AMR Shares on an undiluted basis.
-Due to the prolonged decline in value of the equity investment, the Corporation took an impairment charge of \$4,256 in the year ended June 30, 2016.
+Due to the prolonged decline in value of the equity investment, the Corporation took an impairment charge of \$4.26 million in the year ended June 30, 2016 and a further impairment in charge of \$944,000 in the year ended June 30, 2018.
+As at June 30, 2018, the common shares are recorded at nil value due to the current share price and the low trading volumes.

-Notes to Consolidated Financial Statements Years Ended June 30, 2017 and 2016 (Expressed in Thousands of Canadian Dollars)
+Notes to Consolidated Financial Statements Years Ended June 30, 2018 and 2017

+(Tabular Amounts Expressed in Thousands of Canadian Dollars, Unless Otherwise Stated)